 \section{Proof of Theorem A}

 \begin{lemma} Let $h/k$ be a finite extension of fields of characteristic $0$.
-A variety $X$ over $k$ is pseudo mordellic if and only if $X_{h}$ is pseudo mordellic. \begin{proof} If $U\s X$ is a mordellic open subset, then $U_{h}\s X_{h}$ is mordellic too.
+A variety $X$ over $k$ is pseudo-mordellic if and only if $X_{h}$ is pseudo-mordellic. \begin{proof} If $U\s X$ is a mordellic open subset, then $U_{h}\s X_{h}$ is mordellic too.
 On the other hand, let $U\s X_{h}$ be a mordellic open subset, and let $h'$ be a Galois closure of $h/k$.
 Then $\bigcap_{\sigma\in\gal(h'/k)}\sigma(U_{h'})$ is Galois invariant, thus it descends to a mordellic open subset of $X$. \end{proof} \end{lemma}